Halpern Acceleration of the Inexact Proximal Point Method of Rockafellar

 Building upon Rockafellar's inexact proximal point algorithm \cite{Roc1976c}, we introduce an additional Halpern-type acceleration step to enhance its convergence behavior.
-The resulting accelerated scheme, referred to as HiPPA, can be formulated as follows.
+The resulting accelerated scheme, referred to as HiPPM, can be formulated as follows.

 Here criteria (A) and (B) are of the following forms:

 \begin{assumption} Let $T:{\cal H}\rightrightarrows {\cal H}$ be a maximal monotone set-valued mapping and $T^{-1}(0)\ne \emptyset$, where $T^{-1}(0)=\{z\in {\cal H}: 0 \in T(z)\}$ is the solution set of the inclusion problem (\ref{eq1:3}). \end{assumption}